Getting Connected To The TPA Free WI-FI System

 - Set the network name (or SSID) to TPA or select it from the list of available wireless networks

-TPA is not responsible for any hardware or software issues that may arise with individual computing devices based on the given troubleshooting tips mentioned.
-Each individual device contains various types of hardware and software that may need further configuration changes.
-Please contact your hardware or software vendor for further assistance if you are still experiencing connection problems.
+- TPA is not responsible for any hardware or software issues that may arise with the subscriber’s computing devices based on the given troubleshooting tips.
+Each subscriber’s device contains various types of hardware and software that may need further configuration changes.
+Please contact your hardware or software vendor for further assistance if you are still experiencing connection problems

-TPA's FREE PUBLIC WI-FI service is not intended to create a secure environment during public use.
-Because this is an open public network, we recommend patrons use personal antivirus, firewall and VPN (Virtual Private Network) software on their devices if security is a concern.
+- TPA’s FREE PUBLIC WI-FI service is not intended to create a secure environment during public use.
+Because this is an open public network, we recommend subscribers use personal antivirus, firewall and VPN (Virtual Private Network) software on their devices if security is a concern

 FAQ's On Connecting To The TPA WI-FI system